evilcyber.com

 Glass of whey protein shake

-All that whey goodness.
+All that protein powder goodness.

 From my personal experience with using protein powders I can tell you for sure that most of those wonderful things are unlikely to happen.
 I still feel fatigued, it always takes me the exact same time to recover from exercising, I still feel pain, and my appetite has never been suppressed in my life, quite the opposite actually.